pymedphys/pymedphys/docs/developer/file-structure.rst

 The key to levelling is this: **The code contained in files of a particular level should only depend on code in files of lower-numbered levels.
-Code should never depend on code within files of the same level, not of higher-numbered levels.**
+Code should never depend on code within files of the same level, nor of higher-numbered levels.**

 For example, ``g2a.py`` is in level 2, so code in ``g2a.py`` can depend on code